pytorch/torchtune/docs/source/tutorials/e2e_flow.rst

 Let's understand the files:

 - ``adapter_model.safetensors`` and ``adapter_model.pt`` are your LoRA trained adapter weights.
 We save a duplicated .pt version of it to facilitate resuming from checkpoint.
 - ``model-{}-of-{}.safetensors`` are your trained full model weights (not adapters).
 When LoRA finetuning, these are only present if we set ``save_adapter_weights_only=False``.
-In that case, we merge the merged base model with trained adapters, making inference easier.
+In that case, we merge the base model with trained adapters, making inference easier.
 - ``adapter_config.json`` is used by Huggingface PEFT when loading an adapter (more on that later);
 - ``model.safetensors.index.json`` is used by Hugging Face ``from_pretrained()`` when loading the model weights (more on that later)
 - All other files were originally in the checkpoint_dir.
 They are automatically copied during training.
-Files over 100MiB and ending on .safetensors, .pth, .pt, .bin are ignored, making it lightweight.
+Files over 100MiB and ending in .safetensors, .pth, .pt, .bin are ignored, making it lightweight.

 Evaluate your model
 -------------------

 We've fine-tuned a model.
 But how well does this model really do?
-Let's determine this through structured evaluation and playing around with it.
+Let's determine this through structured evaluation and playing with it.

 .. _eval_harness_label: